aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/archiveentry/_index.md

 ```

-Gets name of the entry within archive.
+Gets the name of the entry within archive.

 **Returns:**
-java.lang.String - name of the entry within archive.
+java.lang.String - the name of the entry within archive.
 ### getUncompressedSize() {#getUncompressedSize--}
 ```
 public final long getUncompressedSize()